 This is the primary point; the discovery must be realistic regarding the means available.
 To do this, it is necessary to consider the nature of our team (innovation lab vs. product team) and the type of company we are in.
 Solutions must fit the context and the environment in which we are operating.

 To illustrate this section, the ADM introduced the iron adapted triangle from Kent Beck in which, playing with the variables of scope (more), cost (cheaper), time (faster) and quality (better), he describes three different stages within developments:

 - Explore (better/sooner/cheaper) - Limit the scope but speed up the feedback.
 Do as much testing as possible, the aim is to deliver quickly and collect that feedback.

 - Expand (better/sooner/more) - Delivering fast and high quality functionalities, but without limiting the cost.

 - Extract (better/cheaper/more) - Getting the most out of the product.
 Cost-effective delivery of long-term, large-scale value.

 To give an example of actions that can be taken when setting up a discovery, López introduced the Inception Deck.
-This is a set of dynamics that allow the collection of information to establish purposes and objectives, and in which the whole team must participate equally.
+This is a set of dynamics that allow the collection of information to establish purposes and objectives, and the whole team must participate equally.
 It consists of 10 steps:

 1. Why are we here? - Compilation of objectives.
-Find a single, clear and measurable objective for the whole team.
+Find a single, clear, and measurable objective for the whole team.